ReproNim/module-reproducible-basics/_episodes/02-vcs.md

 ## Third-party services

-As you have learned in the [Remotes in GitHub](http://swcarpentry.github.io/git-novice/07-github/) section of the [Software Carpentry Git course](http://swcarpentry.github.io/git-novice/), the [GitHub] website provides you with public (or private) storage for your Git repositories on the web.
+As you learned in the [Remotes in GitHub](http://swcarpentry.github.io/git-novice/07-github/) section of the [Software Carpentry Git course](http://swcarpentry.github.io/git-novice/), the [GitHub] website provides you with public (or private) storage for your Git repositories on the web.
-The GitHub website also allows third-party websites to interact with your repositories to provide additional services, typically in a response to your submission of new changes to your repositories.
+The GitHub website also allows third-party websites to interact with your repositories to provide additional services, typically in response to new changes to your repositories.
 Visit [GitHub Marketplace](https://github.com/marketplace) for an overview of the vast collection of such additional services.
 Some services are free, some are "pay-for-service".
 Students can benefit from obtaining a